Free-Range Learning: A Dialogue

 Reader Rachel Johnson wrote the following dialogue, with contributions by Jane Van Benthusen, while in the process of helping form a local life learning support group.
-The group's name is Free Range Learners, and it is located in the Greater Kansas City area in the U.S. We thank them for sharing it with other Life Learning readers.
+The group's name is Free Range Learners, located in the Greater Kansas City area in the U.S. We thank them for sharing it with other Life Learning readers.

 "What do you mean when you say that you are life learners?"
 Tina asked.